tizoc/ocaml-interop/README.md

    |                              ^^ expected struct `znfe::GCToken`, found `&mut znfe::GCFrame<'_>`
 ```

+#### Rule 2) OCaml value references

-**Rule 2**: OCaml values that are obtained as a result of calling an OCaml function can only be referenced directly until another call to an OCaml function happens.
+OCaml values that are obtained as a result of calling an OCaml function can only be referenced directly until another call to an OCaml function happens.
 This is enforced by Rust's borrow checker.
 If a value has to be referenced after other OCaml function calls, a special reference has to be kept.

 Example: